wyrzyk/java-api-design-checklist/CHECKLIST.md

 The `ExhaustiveEnumSwitch` will no longer compile.

 ## 3. Method Design Checklist

+### 3.6.7. **Favor** static factory methods over constructors

+#### Rationale: [Evolution] [Simplicity]

+Pros:
+ - static factory methods have names (names add meaning)
+ - static factory methods are not required to create a new object each time they’re invoked
+ - static factory methods can return an object of any subtype of their return type (API can return objects without making their classes public)
+ - class of the returned object can vary from call to call as a function of the input parameters or between releases
+ - class of the returned object need not exist when the class containing the method is written (can be provided by SPI)

+ Cons:
+  - classes providing only static factory methods without public or protected constructors cannot be subclassed

+References:

+ - Bloch, J. (2018).
+Effective Java.
+Boston: Addison-Wesley.
+(Item 1).
+ - Tulach, J. (2012).
+Practical Api design: confessions of a Java framework architect.
+Berkeley, Cal.: Apress.
+(Chapter 5)

 ### 3.6.12. **Consider** a builder when faced with many constructor parameters